lemiwinkz/craft-recaptcha/README.md

 IMPORTANT: The JS file is loaded through crafts asset bundle.
 At the end of your template you will need to put `{{ endBody() }}`

+### Theming

+When rendering the reCAPTCHA using the above twig function you can enter two twig params that determine the size of the reCAPTCHA and the color.
+If you dont enter anything it will default to normal size with a white background.
+If you want a small reCAPTCHA with a black background do this:

+    `{{craft.recaptcha.render('dark', 'compact')}}`

+Read https://developers.google.com/recaptcha/docs/display#render_param for all the styling options.

 ### User Registration Form
 To use the Recaptcha in a front-end [User Registration](TODO:) form, simply do this: